 Have you run out of slots on your circuit panel?
 Are you tempted to put the microwave and fridge on the same circuit?
-This article will explain whether this is a dangerous move or not.
+This article will explain whether making the two appliances share the same circuit is a dangerous move.

 A microwave and fridge can be on the same circuit if:

-You should check your local electrical codes before you make any changes to your kitchen.
-But as I am sure you would agree, just because something is lawful, doesn’t mean it’s always the best idea.
+You should check your local electrical codes before making any kitchen changes.
+But as I am sure you would agree, just because something is lawful doesn’t mean it’s always the best idea.
 So, should you put your microwave and fridge on the same circuit?

 Take a look at the extended guide below to find out.